CUBRID/cubrid-testtools/doc/code_coverage_guide.md

 Code coverage is a measurement of how many lines/blocks/arcs of CUBRID code are executed while the automated tests are running.
 We use valgrind tool to instrument the binaries and run a full set of automated tests.
 Near all of existing test cases (SQL, MEDIUM, SQL_BY_CCI, HA_REPL, CCI, ISOLATION, SHELL, HA_SHELL, SHELL_HEAVY, SHELL_LONG, YCSB, SYSBENCH, TPC-W, TPC-C, DOTS) are used for code coverage test and scheduled by manual.

+# 2. Code Coverage Test Tools

-# 2. Regression Test Deployment
+# 3. Regression Test Deployment

-## 2.1 Deployment overview
+## 3.1 Deployment overview

 <table>
 <tr>